-The Churches Together in England MA Prize is an annual award for the best thesis around the themes of mission, evangelism and church planting.
+The Churches Together in England MA Prize was an annual award for the best thesis around the themes of mission, evangelism and church planting which ran from 2021-2026.

-Churches Together in England (CTE), alongside the Mission Research Network, is looking for high quality, recently passed MA theses to add to a small but growing repository of MA and PhD theses, made available in the Mission Research Library on the CTE website.
-Students can submit their work directly to CTE, or Theological Educational Institutions can propose the work of some of their best MA candidates.
-As a guideline, to be considered for the prize the submission will normally have received a mark of high 60s into the 70s.
+Churches Together in England (CTE), alongside the Mission Research Network, sought high quality, recently passed MA theses to add to a small but growing repository of MA and PhD theses, made available in the Mission Research Library on the CTE website.
+Students submitted their work directly to CTE, or Theological Educational Institutions proposed the work of some of their best MA candidates.
+As a guideline, to be considered for the prize the submission normally had received a mark of high 60s into the 70s.

-We are looking for MA work that potentially falls into the categories below, following the Ecclesial Futures outlines (with any empirical work focusing on the UK context):
+MA work needed to fall into the categories below, following the Ecclesial Futures outlines (with any empirical work focusing on the UK context):

 • Longitudinal studies in congregational development over three or more years.